Wing warping: Modern re-assessment

 Several of the reproduction planes built for the film Those Magnificent Men in Their Flying Machines used the wing warping control systems of the original aircraft – with mixed results.
 The wing warping of the Avro Triplane proved surprisingly successful, whereas on the reproduction Antoinette, with its very flexible wing, wing warping offered little effective lateral control.
 Since the original Antoinette-style ailerons would have probably been even less effective, unobtrusive "modern" ailerons were inserted – even with these, lateral control remained very poor.

 Wing morphing is a modern-day extension of wing warping in which the aerodynamic shape of the wing is modified under computer control.
 Research into this field is mainly conducted by NASA such as with the Mission Adaptive Wing (MAW) trialed from 1985 on the General Dynamics–Boeing AFTI/F-111A Aardvark.

 Many major companies and scientists are working on developing morphing wings.
 NASA is working to develop a morphing wing made of cells that will twist to mimic birds.
 The cells NASA is using to construct the wing are small black modules consisting of carbon fiber.
-The wings will one day be able to form civilian airplanes that fly in any conditions.
 Currently, NASA is focusing on unmanned drones.

 The appeal of shape-changing wings lies in the gapless and smooth nature of the resulting geometries.
 In contrast to conventional wings, relying on discrete, moveable parts (ailerons, flaps, slats...) to achieve variations of their shape – and hence of their aerodynamic properties – morphing wings attain these geometrical variations with continuous deformations of their outer surface.
 The absence of discrete curvature changes and of gaps has the potential of reducing the shape drag associated to the wing, thus increasing their aerodynamic efficiency.
 This characteristic makes adaptive wings well-suited to operate at various different operational conditions, as they can optimally adapt their shape and thus minimize the resulting drag.